aigerabae/dauren_gwas/redo_july.md

 head -20 gwas_firth_pc1-3_nosex_sorted.txt
 ```

-Since age at recruitment was unavailable for this cohort, the primary association model adjusted for genetically-imputed sex (derived from X-chromosome heterozygosity; see Methods) in addition to the first three principal components.
-Adjustment for sex had minimal impact on association estimates relative to the PC-only model: the top-associated variant (rs1560036) showed nearly identical effect size and significance with sex included (OR=2.98, p=2.42×10⁻⁵) compared to without (OR=2.98, p=2.42×10⁻⁵), and the full top-20 list of associated loci was unchanged in composition and rank order between the two models.
-This stability suggests that residual sex-related confounding, if present, does not meaningfully influence the reported associations, and supports the inclusion of sex as a conservative but low-impact covariate in the final model.
+Because age at recruitment was unavailable, the primary association model adjusted for genetically imputed sex (derived from X-chromosome heterozygosity; see Methods) alongside the first three principal components.
+Adding sex as a covariate had virtually no impact on association statistics compared to the PC-only model: the lead variant (rs1560036) maintained identical effect size and significance (OR=2.98, p=2.42×10⁻⁵ in both models), while the composition and rank order of the top-20 loci remained completely unchanged.
+This stability demonstrates that residual sex-related confounding does not meaningfully distort the primary associations, justifying the inclusion of sex as a conservative, low-impact covariate in the final model.

 ```